 If you believe you saw a Great Bustard, we’d love to hear about it!

-Please email us or complete the contact form below with as much detail as possible about the sighting, the situation, time and date.
+Please email us with as much detail as possible about the sighting, the situation, time and date.
 If possible, please provide us with a grid reference, wing tag colour and number (if you could see it) and habitat.
 Go into as much detail as you can.

 Don’t forget to include your full name and contact details too.
 Your sighting will be fully credited, and if you do see a wing tag, we will be able to tell you about the history of the bird you saw.
 Also, if you have a photograph that you would like to send, please let us know, and we’ll be in touch.